-Update: Starting from October 12th, 2009 the testing of MT5 platform has begun.
+Update: Starting from October 12th, 2009 the testing of the MT5 platform has begun.

 It is expected to last for 5-6 month before the final product is released.
 Check out participating MT5 brokers.

 Update: June 1st, 2010 – the Metatrader 5 platform has been released.